bwt-dev/bwt/contrib/nodejs-bwt-daemon/README.md

 ### Use

-Below is a minimally viable configuration.
+Below is a minimally viable setup.
 If bitcoind is running locally on the default port, at the default datadir location and with cookie auth enabled (the default), this should Just Work™ \o/

 ```js